-We deployed \$913 million of capital in 2017, or 68% of net income, excluding the net income impacts from U.S. tax reform and the real estate transaction.
-We take a balanced approach to capital deployment-we returned \$733 million of capital to shareholders through common stock dividends and share repurchases in 2017; increased ownership in our investment boutiques; and committed capital to two planned acquisitions: MetLife Afore, MetLife's pension fund management business in Mexico, and Internos, a European real estate investment firm.
+We deployed \$1.4 billion of capital in 2018, or 90% of net income.
+We take a balanced and disciplined approach to capital deployment-we returned \$1.2 billion of capital to shareholders through common stock dividends and share repurchases in 2018 and we deployed \$140 million through strategic acquisitions, including expansion in Asia and a digital advice platform.